TLouf/discrete_maths/5-seqs.typ

 = Sequences

 #fa-book() This chapter overlaps with sections 2.4, 8.2, 8.4 of Rosen.
-TODO

 == Defining sequences